-33.4.10 CABE's guidance document focuses on the design of residential streets in new developments to ensure that well designed streets help create sustainable communities, enable people to get around, promote walking and cycling, civic pride and identity, provide safe play for children and allow the community to interact.
+33.4.10 CABE"s guidance document focuses on the design of residential streets in new developments to ensure that well designed streets help create sustainable communities, enable people to get around, promote walking and cycling, civic pride and identity, provide safe play for children and allow the community to interact.

-- The Council will work in partnership with Transport for London and the Council's Transportation and Highways department to encourage streetscape improvements which remove barriers and improve access for local residents; - The Planning and Borough Development Directorate will work in partnership with the Council's Transportation and Highways Department to implement the Local Implementation Plan; - 3.
-The Planning and Borough Development Directorate will work closely with the Council's Family and Tri-Borough Children's Services to help increase assist in the implementation of the Play Strategy, to improve access to, and widen the nature of, play and adventure facilities provided by the Council across the Borough;
+- The Council will work in partnership with Transport for London and the Council^s Transportation and Highways department to encourage streetscape improvements which remove barriers and improve access for local residents; - 2.
+The Planning and Borough Development Directorate will work in partnership with the Council[®]s Transportation and Highways Department to implement the Local Implementation Plan;

+3. The Planning and Borough Development Directorate will work closely with the Council's Family and Tri-Borough Children's Services to help increase assist in the implementation of the Play Strategy, to improve access to, and widen the nature of, play and adventure facilities provided by the Council across the Borough;

-The Planning and Borough Development Directorate will work closely with the Council's Family and Children's Service Department and with the Play Pathfinder team to help increase local children's access to adventure and open access play facilities;
+The Planning and Borough Development Directorate will work closely with the Council's Family and Children 's Service Department and with the Play open access play facilities;